distributeaid/distributeaid.org/content/pages/regions/the-balkans/index.md

     Europe.
 Most people on this route are male adults and unaccompanied or separated children.
 As the people accessing NGO services in this region are largely in transit, their needs vary compared to those actively seeking asylum.
-Balkan countries experience extremely cold winters and very warm summers, meaning access to appropriate clothing and shelter year round is essential.
+Balkan countries experience frigid winters and hot summers, meaning access to appropriate clothing and shelter year-round is essential.
   needsTotal:
   totalItemsRequested:
   ngoBeneficiaries: 4970